Frank Borzage | Biography

 Feri Ats (Frankie Darro): No Greater Glory,

 Sgt.
-Thornhill (Pat O'Brien): Flirtation Walk, chef: History Is Made at Night, Jerry, "Dusty" Rhoades: Flight Command,
+Thornhill (Pat O'Brien): Flirtation Walk, chef: History Is Made at Night, Jerry, "Dusty" Rhodes: Flight Command,

 private (Bobby Drsicoll): Day Is Done)

-- Sympathetic treatment of black people (porter: Stranded, athletes: Big City)
+- Sympathetic treatment of black people (blacks and whites together in afterlife: Liliom,

 - Non-realistic re-creation of ethnic enclaves in the USA (Hawaiian life: Flirtation Walk,